The Siege of Pinchgut: Saturday to Monday

 The story was written by Australian filmmaker Lee Robinson and British editor Inman Hunter in 1949 when both were working in Sydney at the Film Division of the Department of the Interior.
-The original idea began with Hunter, who saw Fort Denison while travelling on the Sydney ferry shortly after arriving in Australia, and thought it would make a perfect location for a film.
-Lee Robinson had worked as an anti-aircraft gunner on Denison in the early days of the war, and together they developed a story about two German POWs who escape during World War II and take over Fort Denison, then hold Sydney to ransom by threatening to fire a gun there on a munitions ship.
+According to one account, the original idea began with Hunter, who saw Fort Denison while travelling on the Sydney ferry shortly after arriving in Australia, and thought it would make a perfect location for a film.
+Lee Robinson had worked as an anti-aircraft gunner on Denison in the early days of the war, and together they developed a story about two German POWs who escape and take over Fort Denison, then hold Sydney to ransom by threatening to fire a gun there on a munitions ship.

+According to Robinson, he came up with the idea in 1947 when he would see posters of German and Italian POWs who were still at large in Australia.
+The original story was set in 1947 and concern Germans, one of whom spoke English and the other one who didn't, who were trying to escape to Argentina.
+They committed a crime and wound up at Pinchgut.
+They used the guns "for pardon onto a ship that was leaving two nights later to South America...also two men were trained artillerymen.
+You know, they had been in the German army in artillery.
+So they knew how to handle the gun, they knew what they could do with it, and they had no love for the people.
+As far as they were concerned, this was still the enemy."